cube-js/cube/docs/content/Examples-Tutorials-Recipes/Examples.md

   - /tutorials/
 ---

 Below you can find tutorials to help you get started with Cube.js.
+If you're already building something with Cube, please explore [recipes](/recipes) — short, self-contained, and runnable solutions to popular use cases.

 <!-- Also, please review the [recipes](#recipes) for common use cases. -->